Implant Red Flags From a Dental Technician

 How do I avoid bait-and-switch pricing for dental implants abroad?

 Get a full evaluation before you fly.
-MyDentalFly's Dental Health Report documents your case — teeth affected, symptoms, medical history — so clinics provide accurate quotes based on real information.
+MyDentalFly's dental package documents your case — teeth affected, symptoms, medical history — so clinics provide accurate quotes based on real information.
 When a clinic receives your complete case file in advance, there's no reason for the price to change on arrival.

 Is All-on-4 cheaper than individual implants?